 Canada has made a commitment to reducing its carbon emissions.
 Doing so will mean reducing the amount of greenhouse gases we produce as a result of burning things like fossil fuels.

 Across the country, there is the capacity for the creation of new or expanded assets that produce clean, renewable energy.
-Hydroelectric facilities can be expanded, new solar and wind projects are being planned, and there are other emerging technologies that can play in the energy mix at a lower carbon footprint that fossil fuels.
+Hydroelectric facilities can be expanded, new solar and wind projects are being planned, and there are other emerging technologies that can play in the energy mix at a lower carbon footprint than fossil fuels.

-This conversation will focus the barriers to further removing fossil fuels from our energy mix, the ability to expand renewable energy assets and the energy they could provide, where the quick wins are available now, and the policy/governance needed to support the move to an electrified economy.
+This conversation will focus on the barriers to further removing fossil fuels from our energy mix, the ability to expand renewable energy assets and the energy they could provide, where the quick wins are available now, and the policy/governance needed to support the move to an electrified economy.

 Register at: https://crowdcast.io/e/electrifyecon

 One week after the U.S. election has come to a close, the dust is settling down south and companies throughout North America are starting to understand what the new reality could look like over the next four years.

 We’ve heard a lot about infrastructure during the campaign.
 Candidates in almost every state talked about the need to invest in different parts of the U.S. public sector.
 Now it’s time to get to work and try and turn those campaign promises into roads, hospitals, schools, rail lines, and wind/solar farms.